 Additionally, Tenaris has issued performance guarantees mainly related to long term commercial contracts with several customers and parent companies guarantees for approximately \$2.4 billion.
+This amount does not include guarantees disclosed in note 15 (c and d).

 Restrictions to the distribution of profits and payment of dividends